hydraroot/Setup-Meteor-M-N2-3-with-LRPT-Decoder-and-MeteorGIS/ff.md

 <img src="img/Orbitron_2.jpg" alt="" width="674" height="532"><br>

 Then goto Extra tab last option AOS Notification: Make satellite active.<br>
+<b>Check the correct time zone!</b><br>

 <img src="img/Orbitron_3.jpg" alt="" width="673" height="525"><br>

-Repeat these steps to add Meteor M-N2-2.<br>
-<b>Check the correct time zone!</b><br>

 Fill in your location/GPS coordinates in the location tab.<br>

 <img src="img/Orbitron_4.jpg" alt="" width="676" height="533"><br>

-Goto tab Rotor/Radio, make sure in Dnlink/MHz: 137.100Mhz is filled in (Check current Meteor Mode's overhere: <a href="https://github.com/happysat/Meteor-M-N2-and-N2-2-Satellite-Operational-Status">https://github.com/happysat/Meteor-M-N2-and-N2-2-Satellite-Operational-Status</a>),<br>
+Goto tab Rotor/Radio, make sure in Dnlink/MHz: 137.100Mhz is filled in (Check current Meteor Mode's overhere: <a href="https://github.com/happysat/Meteor-M-N-2-3-Satellite-Operational-Status/blob/main/README.md">https://github.com/happysat/Meteor-M-N2-and-N2-2-Satellite-Operational-Status</a>),<br>
 Dnlink mode: FM-W, select SDRSharp from the Driver dropdown box and click the icon next to it above the lock symbol.<br>

 SDRSharp will start.<br>
-Main Frequency in SDRSharp must be set to (Check current Meteor Mode's overhere: <a href="https://github.com/happysat/Meteor-M-N2-and-N2-2-Satellite-Operational-Status">https://github.com/happysat/Meteor-M-N2-and-N2-2-Satellite-Operational-Status</a>)
-Modulation WFM and preferred bandwidth 90000 Hz.<br>
+Main Frequency in SDRSharp must be set to Modulation WFM and preferred bandwidth 90000 Hz.<br>
 Tuner bandwidth to 1.4MSPS, 1.4 MSPS is needed IF samplerate will be &gt; 288 kHz<br>
 Meteor Demodulator plugin will show a warning when using <b>lower bitrates! </b><br>

 ## Setup DDE-Tracking Client<br>

-Who can better explain this then the author himself :)<br>

-<a href="https://translate.googleusercontent.com/translate_c?depth=1&amp;hl=ru&amp;rurl=translate.google.ru&amp;sl=ru&amp;sp=nmt4&amp;tl=en&amp;u=http://rtl-sdr.ru/page/komplekt-plaginov-dlja-priema-ka-meteor-i-drugih&amp;xid=17259,15700022,15700043,15700186,15700191,15700256,15700259,15700262&amp;usg=ALkJrhj069dszuCsI-UTiZ3RdsUTETCZWw" target="_blank" style="text-decoration:none">Follow this guide from RTL-sdr.ru in English</a><br>

 In options button you can choose which Tracking program is going to be used, default is Orbitron.<br>